serlo/api.serlo.org/deploy/README.md

 ### Serlo DB Dump

-You need to set up a cronjob for doing mysql and postgres dump every night
+You need to set up the cronjob for dumping the database for staging.

+Set up the Gsutil.
+You need the credentials of a service account in order that the script runs correctly.

+1. Go to GC Console -> IAM -> Service Accounts -> choose the dbreader account -> generate a new one
+2. Put the key in a file `production_service_account_key.json` in the home directory
+3. Set cron tab to run the dbsetup script every night at 1 am.

 ### Rocket Chat DB Dump